-Purpose: To record the outcome measurements from the participant's pulmonary function testing after 2 puffs of Advair® were administered.
+- Purpose: To record the outcome measurements from the participant's pulmonary function testing after 2 puffs of Advair® were administered. - Who: The Pulmonary Function Technician completes the form. - When: Refer to Visit Procedure Checklists.

 If the technician completing the procedure is not certified in spirometry testing, a supervisory technician who is certified should monitor the technician and record his or her number in the Supervisor ID field at the top of the form.
 The Supervisor ID is entered into the database during data entry.
 Failure to complete the Supervisor ID when applicable could result in a protocol deviation.